- Autism & Developmental Services

 Pediatric physical therapy is specifically designed to improve the lives and daily function of children who suffer from a wide range of injuries and congenital conditions.
 The role of a pediatric therapist is to work with the child and their family to assist each child to reach their maximum potential to function independently and to promote active participation at home, in school, and in the community.

-Achieve Beyond specializes in pediatric physical therapy services that focus on enabling infants and children meet specific motor and developmental milestones.
+Achieve Beyond specializes in clinic-based pediatric physical therapy services that focus on enabling infants and children meet specific motor and developmental milestones.
 Pediatric physical therapists collaborate with medical, educational, rehabilitation specialists and families to promote optimal physical functioning based on the needs of each child.
 Physical therapy interventions can facilitate the best cognitive and physical development by addressing flexibility, strength, and energy efficiency with movement in order to optimize play and daily activities.

 Gina Ballone has been working in the field of ABA since 1998.
 She first gained experience in working with children with Autism Spectrum Disorder during her undergraduate studies at Florida State University.
 Upon completion of her Bachelor’s degree in Psychology, she decided to pursue her Master’s degree in Psychology and Applied Behavior Analysis, having the privilege of learning under Dr. Jon Bailey and Dr. Al Murphy.
 During her graduate studies she co-founded an organization that provided ABA services to children, which is currently a practicum and assistantship opportunity for graduate students at FSU.